GriffinPlus/docker-base/README.md

 ## For Users (of derived Images)

-The startup system described below supports the commands `run` (default) and `run-and-enter` that lets the container start up and run all services, optionally opening an interactive shell (bash) in the container.
+The startup system described below supports the commands `run` (default) and `run-and-enter` that lets the container start up and run the shipped service, optionally opening an interactive shell (bash) in the container.
 This is primarily useful for debugging purposes.

 ```
 # start service shipped in the container...